 To get optimized values of the operating conditions and geometric parameters that compromise both the performance and the temperature difference across the stack.

-The present study offers some important insights into the relationship between the geometric parameters and the operating conditions, and their effect on the thermoacoustic refrigerator performance and the temperature difference across the stack, also it provides a physical demonstration to this relationship.
+The present study offers some important insights into the relationship between the geometric parameters (namely, stack position, stack length and stack spacing) and the operating conditions (namely, mean pressure and amplitude pressure), and their effect on the thermoacoustic refrigerator performance and the temperature difference across the stack, also it provides a physical demonstration to this relationship.

 Thermoacoustic Refrigerator Design